JosephEoff/josepheoff.github.io/_posts/2020-08-24-oldproject1.md

 I wrote back and asked what she was up to.

 Her son was there, and she wanted him to install new ceiling fans in the living room of the house.
+She wrote early because they started early to beat the heat.

 As long as she's not going in there, well, you get into the unfinished attic by going into the upstairs bedroom and into the closet.
 In the side wall of the closet is a hinged panel that opens into the attic on the side of the house opposite the finished attic.
 From there, you can walk and crawl your way into the other parts of the unfinished attic.